-The Company determines the allowance for credit losses As a part of our audit, we: based on historical loss experience adjusted to reflect current and estimated future economic conditions. • Tested the effectiveness of controls over the development of the methodology for the allowance for credit losses, The Company considered current and anticipated future 5 economic conditions relating to industries the company deals economic conditions, completeness and accuracy of with and the countries where it operates. information used in the estimation of probability of default In calculating expected credit loss, the Company has also and computation of the allowance for credit losses. considered related credit information for its customers to · Verified the mathematical accuracy and computation of estimate the probability of default in future and has taken into account estimates of possible effect from the pandemic company. relating to COVID -19.
+As a part of our audit, we:

+- Tested the effectiveness of controls over the development of the methodology for the allowance for credit losses, including consideration of the current and estimated future economic conditions, completeness and accuracy of information used in the estimation of probability of default and computation of the allowance for credit losses. - Verified the mathematical accuracy and computation of the allowances by using the same input data used by the company.